Good Food: On-air identity

 Following the rebranding as UKTV Food, the channel's identity was altered.
-The swirling motif was retained within the idents themselves: indeed many of the previous idents survived rebrand reuse.
-The primary difference was the addition of the two lined UKTV logo, aligned to the left of the screen.
-The channels colour was orange, and was used in different shades as the background colour to all promotion end boards and static slides both on the channel and for promotion across the network.
+The swirling motif was retained within the idents themselves: the logo was the only thing changed.
+Indeed, many of the previous idents survived rebrand reuse.
+The primary difference was the addition of the two-lined UKTV logo, aligned to the left of the screen.
+The channel's colour was orange, and was used in different shades as the background colour to all promotion end boards and static slides both on the channel and for promotion across the network.

 Following the rebrand to Good Food, the idents changed to sequences involving the coming together of ingredients to events such as a picnic barbecue, a dinner party and a family Sunday roast.
 The idents finished with an endboard featuring the circular Good Food logo in the centre of a screen with food imagery in the background, such as fish outlines, knife and fork or wine glasses.

 Former programming

-The channel aired programming from the, BBC ITV and Channel 4 programming archive and programming aired on other domestic and international channels bought in by the channel.
+Good Food used a large amount of programming from the BBC's programme archive, and was similar to a former international channel run by BBC Worldwide called BBC Food, as both use similar programming and both have a similar format.
+The channel also aired programmes from the ITV and Channel 4 programming archive and programming aired on other domestic and international channels bought in by the channel.
 These programmes included: